PaddlePaddle/book/word2vec/README.en.md

 ### N-gram neural model

 In computational linguistics, n-gram is an important text representation method, representing n consecutive items in a text.
-Based on the desired application scenario, each item could be a letter, syllable or word.
+Based on the desired application scenario, each item could be a letter, a syllable or a word.
 N-gram model is also an important method in statistical language modeling.
-When using the n-gram method to train the language model, one uses first n-1 words to predict the nth word in a n-gram.
+When using the n-gram method to train the language model, one uses first (n-1) words to predict the n-th word in a n-gram.

-Yoshua Bengio and other scientists introduce how to train a word embedding model using neural network in the famous paper of Neural Probabilistic Language Models \[[1](#reference)\] published in 2003.
+Yoshua Bengio and other scientists described how to train a word embedding model using neural network in the famous paper of Neural Probabilistic Language Models \[[1](#reference)\] published in 2003.
 The Neural Network Language Model (NNLM) described in the paper learns the language model and word embedding simultaneously through a linear transformation and a non-linear hidden connection.
 By learning from large amount of corpus, we could get the word embedding and then get the probability of the whole sentence through the word embedding.
 This type of language model can overcome the curse of dimensionality, i.e. model inaccuracy caused by the difference between training and testing data.
 Caution: because neural network language model is loosely defined, we will not use the name of NNLM but call it N-gram neural model in this chapter.

-We have described before to use conditional probability to construct language model, so the probability of the i-th word in a sentence depends on all t-1 words before it.
+We have previously described to use conditional probability to construct language model, so the probability of the t-th word in a sentence depends on all t-1 words before it.
 But actually the words further away have less impact on a word, so if we only consider a n-gram, every word is only effected by its previous n-1 words, then we have:

 $$P(w_1, ..., w_T) = \prod_{t=n}^TP(w_t|w_{t-1}, w_{t-2}, ..., w_{t-n+1})$$